amohamed2684/mini-compiler/README.md

 # This is a little version of an compiler created for the compiler design course.
-## This is created by: Yaser M. Shabana, .
+## This is created by: Ali Mohamed, .